newrelic/nr-querypack/README.md

 pbpaste | tr -d '[:space:]' | bin/qputil.js decode - | less
 ```

-### Adding a new version
+### Adding new bel schema version

-Any grouped changes to the querypack schema should require a new version bump.

-For example, to add a new version of the `bel` schema, copy these:
+Sometimes when developing a new feature, the structure of the serialized data the Browser Agent sends needs to change.
+To do this, follow the example structure below, to create files with an updated version of the schema:

 * examples/bel/CURRENT_VERSION/*
 * schema/bel/CURRENT_VERSION.qpschema

-### Release

-New versions of querypack should include a corresponding new GitHub release ([link to create here](https://github.com/newrelic/nr-querypack/releases/new)) documenting changes introduced in the new version.
+Any changes to the bel schema should require a new version bump.

+This version bump is not a breaking change because each version lives in a separate file, but will require an update to the agent to encode the new format and the data processing pipeline to decode using the new format.

+#### Adding a new schema
+The browser agent uses querypack to encode data using versions of the bel schema, however, querypack is flexible and supports custom schema for non-Browser-Agent uses.

+To create new folders in the `/examples` and `/schema` directories with the same name as the new schema you would like to create.

 ## Testing